MedFact: Benchmarking the Fact-Checking Capabilities of Large Language Models on Chinese Medical Texts: Experiments

-\textbf{Evaluation Metrics} We evaluate performance on two distinct tasks using Precision, Recall, and F1 score.
-The full implementation details are in the Appendix. \begin{itemize} \item \textbf{Veracity Classification (VC):} This binary classification task evaluates a model's ability to identify a medical text as either correct or incorrect.
-The ``incorrect'' label serves as the positive class in calculating metrics. \item \textbf{Error Localization (EL):} For texts correctly classified as incorrect, this task evaluates the model's ability to identify the span of text containing the error precisely.
-A prediction is considered a true positive only if the model localizes the correct error span. \end{itemize} We employ GPT-4o as the automated judge for the EL task.
-Its reliability is confirmed by strong agreement with human experts (Cohen's Kappa = 0.87) on a random 10\% data sample, validating its use as a proxy for human evaluation.
+\paragraph{Evaluation Metrics} We evaluate performance on two tasks using Precision, Recall, and F1 score: \begin{itemize} \item \textbf{Veracity Classification (VC):} Binary classification evaluating whether models identify medical texts as correct or incorrect.
+The ``incorrect'' label serves as the positive class. \item \textbf{Error Localization (EL):} For texts correctly classified as incorrect, this evaluates the model's ability to identify the precise error span.
+A prediction is considered a true positive if the model correctly localizes the span. \end{itemize} We use GPT-4o as a judge for EL.
+To validate this choice, we benchmarked five candidate judges against three medical professionals on a random 10\% sample, obtaining Cohen's $\kappa$ values of 0.800, 0.870, 0.870, 0.845, and 0.865 for DeepSeek-R1, GPT-4o, o1, Claude 3.7 Sonnet, and Gemini 2.5 Pro, respectively.
+We selected GPT-4o for its strong expert agreement and favorable inference cost.